felleg/felleg.gitlab.io-backup/content/books/book-47-come-as-you-are.md

 disrupts a person's life; it's how a person feels about those symptoms.*
 (p.
 310)

-Even though the book is written with heterosexual cis-women in mind (the author often says things that assumes the reader is a woman), I can guarantee that you will find something in these pages that can help you think differently about mental issues related to sex, but also related to anxiety, stress, etc. While I was thought about the *what* and *how* of sexuality in high school, this book gave me something that was clearly missing from my sexual education: *why*.
+Even though the book is targeted at people who identify as women (the author often says things that assumes the reader is a woman), I can guarantee that you will find something in these pages that can help you think differently about mental issues related to sex, but also related to anxiety, stress, etc. While I was taught about the *what* and *how* of sexuality in high school, this book gave me something that was clearly missing from my sexual education: *why*.
 As we know from reading [Start With Why (Simon